-All my friends seem to be having twins these days - I wondered if I could use SAS to analyze this trend ...
+All my friends seem to be having twins these days (below is a picture of my friend Holly's twins, for example) - I wondered if I could use SAS to analyze this twinning trend ...

 When I was growing up, way back in the day, twins seemed to be rarity.
 In elementary school, I knew one set of twins (JoNathan & Johnathan).
 Another set (Ronnie & Donnie) lived beside my grandparents.
 And in high school there was Linda & Lisa.
 That was it - those were all the twins I knew!